clojure-liberator/liberator/tutorial/all-together.md

 In case of a GET we return a simple list of URLs pointing to resources for all entries.

-First come some helper functions which might some day find it's way into liberator.
+First come some helper functions which might some day find their way into liberator.

 {% highlight clojure %}